onecompiler/tutorials/java/collections/iterators-in-java.md

-- Iterator is an interface that is available in the Java collection framework which is in java.util package.
+* Iterator is an interface that is available in the Java collection framework which is in java.util package.
-- It is used to iterate over a collection of objects.
+* It is used to iterate over a collection of objects.
-- It will traverse the collection of elements one by one
+* It will traverse the collection of elements one by one
-- It has been added to Java in version 1.2
+* It has been added to Java in version 1.2
-- It has Read and Remove operations
+* It has Read and Remove operations

 ## Iterator Methods

-- boolean hasNext(): return true if there is a element after current element else false
+* boolean hasNext(): return true if there is a element after current element else false
-- Object next(): Returns the next element. if there are nothing throws an exception
+* Object next(): Returns the next element. if there are nothing throws an exception
-- void remove(): Removes current element.
+* void remove(): Removes current element.

-### example
+### Example

 ```java